obsproject/obs-studio/deps/jansson/doc/gettingstarted.rst

 To change the destination directory (``/usr/local`` by default), use the ``--prefix=DIR`` argument to ``./configure``.
-See ``./configure --help`` for the list of all possible installation options.
-(There are no options to customize the resulting Jansson binary.)
+See ``./configure --help`` for the list of all possible configuration options.

 The command ``make check`` runs the test suite distributed with Jansson.
 This step is not strictly necessary, but it may find possible